 You can use both legacy OME and the new capabilities in the same tenant.
 As an administrator, you do this by choosing which version of OME you want to use when you create your mail flow rules.

-Users can also send mail encrypted with the new capabilities manually from Outlook Desktop, Outlook for Mac and Outlook on the web clients.
+Users can manually send mail that is encrypted with the new capabilities from Outlook Desktop, Outlook for Mac, and Outlook on the web.

 Typically, the new OME capabilities are automatically enabled for your Office 365 organization.
-If you're ready to get started using the new OME capabilities within your organization, see Set up new Office 365 Message Encryption capabilities.
+For more information about the new OME capabilities within your organization, see Set up new Office 365 Message Encryption capabilities.

 The legacy version of OME is automatically enabled for your Office 365 organization if you have enabled Azure Information Protection.
 In the past, legacy OME worked even if Azure Information Protection wasn’t enabled.
 This is no longer the case.

 To start using legacy OME, if you have enabled Azure Information Protection, configure mail flow rules that use the rule action Apply the previous version of OME.
 For instructions, see Define mail flow rules to encrypt email messages in Office 365.

 Şu konuda geri bildirim gönderin:

 Geri bildirim yükleniyor...